 - Disclose details about how the prize will be delivered, including whether the recipient is responsible for delivery (shipping costs) or pick-up

-Now let's take a look at some examples of Instagram contests and giveaways.
-Most of the examples are from small companies or bloggers, since these are the kinds of folks who tend to not have huge marketing teams to execute their ideas.
+NOTE: Per Instagram, you must not inaccurately tag content or encourage users to inaccurately tag content in your contest (example: don’t encourage people to tag themselves in photos if they aren’t in the photo).
+Since rules may change, see Instagram’s most recent list here.Now let's take a look at some examples of Instagram contests and giveaways.
+Most of the examples are from small companies or bloggers since these are the kinds of folks who tend to not have huge marketing teams to execute their ideas.
 In other words, anyone could run a contest like the ones featured below.
-Take a look at what they’re doing right, and what they could be doing better to follow Instagram’s rules, and what they could do better to make their contest or giveaway even more powerful.
+Take a look at what they’re doing right andwhat they could do better to make their contest or giveaway even more powerful.